zammad/zammad/doc/developer_manual/development_environment/how-to-set-up-a-development-environment.md

 The following software/tools are needed for this.

-Right now, we only have instructions for macOS users.
-Linux users should adapt accordingly and are encouraged to contribute their info!
+Right now, we only have instructions for macOS users and Linux users using an dpkg/apt package manager based distribution.
+Users of Linux distributions with other package managers should adapt accordingly and are encouraged to contribute their info!

 ## Dependencies for Zammad